mehulagg/gitlab_test/doc/development/code_review.md

 ### Review process for high priority merge requests

-Some merge requests may benefit from being considered as "high priority" because they are needed to meet a critical customer need.
+A merge request may benefit from being considered as "high priority" for various reasons including that it is needed to meet a critical customer need such as features that are needed by a single large customer or a large number of customers.

 High-priority merge requests should reduce the time between iterations of feedback via employing best practices such as: